knweber/AngularTalk/yay-angular.md

 4. View uses directives to manipulate DOM (i.e. Angular manipulates the DOM instead of you doing it directly)

 ## When to Use Angular
-* Building client-side single-page applications
+* Building client-side single-page applications (one HTML file and lots of JS from the server, every change is rendered in the browser)
   * Gmail, Facebook, Twitter
 * Basically any CRUD app
   * Helps reduce the amount of code you have to write by eliminating most boilerplate and AJAX calls